htmw/CS691-Summer2026-Team1/database/data_dictionary.md

 ### Key Relationships

+## Table Fixed Values

+These are predefined values used by the database to maintain consistent entries.

+### Instructional Method
+- Online
+- In Person
+- Hybrid

+### Course Requirement Type
+- Bridge (not mandatory, unless)
+- Core
+- Elective
+- Capstone

 ### Student Schedule:
 - Draft - A schedule has been created but not finalized
 - Optimized - AI/optimization engine created a schedule that satisfies the student's constraints